Demographic history of Transylvania: Demographics and historical research

-Until the 8th century
+3rd to 8th century

 Romanian historian Ioan-Aurel Pop estimates as many as 800,000 people living in Roman Dacia by the 3rd century, and doubts the newly formed province south of the Danube could have absorbed such a large population.
 Romanian historian Marian Țiplic claims that the population of Transylvania during the Roman administration was estimated about 300,000 inhabitants, which number based on the comparison with the European average during the Roman period and the size of Transylvania which is 60,000 km^{2}.
 Higher estimations are exaggerations, because Transylvania had about 300,000 inhabitants in the beginning of 14th century.

 Napoca continued to be inhabited for a period of time after the Roman administration withdrawal.
 The main evidence comes from two cemeteries to the south and southeast of the town containing brick and mortar or stone sarcophagi, the deceased being buried then according to Roman customs.
 Villages did spring up on the nearby countryside which displayed continuation in culture from the Roman period, likely populated by settlers that had abandoned the city.

-Although the monetary finds over the period between 265 and 325 are scarce Porolissum continued to be sporadically inhabited until late the 4th century, the inhabitants even trading with the Roman Empire.
+Although the monetary finds over the period between 265 and 325 are scarce, Porolissum continued to be sporadically inhabited until late the 4th century, the inhabitants even trading with the Roman Empire.
 According to other studies the modifications from after 271 CE, such as walling of the space between columns in the interior of the forum and the addition of three water basins constructed with crude masonry, show that a thriving community continued to inhabit the site.

 After the abandonment of Dacia, the population of Sarmizegetusa Regia reduced drastically.
 A small community moved inside the amphitheatre, walling the entrances with funerary stones and surviving until the end of the 4th century.

 According to Hungarian historiography, Latin-speaking people north of the Danube did not remain.
 Priscus, 5th-century Eastern Roman diplomat and historian described his journey to Attila, he wrote that the people in the "land of the Huns" understood only Goth (Germanic) and Scythian (Hunnic) language.